Slowly rotating Tolman VII solution

 The HT formalism has been applied to various tabulated EOSs for NSs, since their pioneering work \cite{Hartle:1968si} and more recently by \cite{Silva:2020acr}.
 In the context of solutions to Einstein's equations for compact objects, the HT perturbative method has been applied to uniform density configurations \cite{Chandra:1974, Petroff:2007tz, Reina:2015jia} and polytropic fluid spheres \cite{Miller:1977, Benitez:2020fup}.
-A slowly rotating T-VII model was considered by \cite{Jiang:2020uvb,Stuchlik:2021vdd}, but only to the leading order in the perturbation; however, a full treatment to the second order in $\Omega$ is still missing.
-Thus, motivated by the developments discussed above, in this paper, we present an extension to slow rotation of the T-VII solution, by solving the HT structure equations at the second order in the angular frequency $\Omega$.
+Slowly rotating T-VII models, to the first order in $\Omega$, were considered by \cite{Jiang:2020uvb,Stuchlik:2021vdd}.
+By applying a post-Minkowskian perturbation method, \cite{Jiang:2020uvb} found analytical solutions for the ‘dragging' function $\omega$ and moment of inertia $I$.
+However, a full treatment to the second order in $\Omega$ is still missing in the literature.
+Given the complexity of the HT structure equations at order $\Omega^2$, as well as the T-VII solution, it is not possible to obtain the corresponding rotating solution, within this approximation, in analytical form.
+Thus, in this paper, we present a slowly rotating T-VII solution, by numerically solving the HT structure equations at order $\Omega^2$.

 The organization of the paper is as follows.
 In~\sref{sec:Hartle} we review the perturbative HT method for slowly rotating relativistic masses, at the second order in the angular frequency $\Omega$.
 In~\sref{sec:Tolman} we discuss briefly the T-VII solution.
 In~\sref{sec:Results} we present our numerical results for the integral and surface properties of slowly rotating T-VII fluid spheres.
-In~\sref{sec:Conclud} we draw our concluding remarks.
+Finally, ~\sref{sec:Conclud} contains our summary and conclusions.

 \emph{Conventions and notation:} We use geometrized units $(c=G=1)$, unless stated otherwise, and we adopt the signature $(-,+,+,+)$ for the metric.